Jerome-Guyot/Jerome-Guyot.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science Master's student at École Normale Supérieure Paris-Saclay (ENS Paris-Saclay).
+I am a Computer Science Master's student at [École Normale Supérieure Paris-Saclay](https://ens-paris-saclay.fr/) (ENS Paris-Saclay).
 My main research interests are quantum computing, cryptography and complexity theory.

-Starting from march I will be working with [Alex Bredariol Grilo](https://abgrilo.github.io/) on a quantum complexity analysis of the Uhlmann tranformation problem and its link to zero-knowledge proofs.
+Starting from march I will be working at Sorbonne Université (Paris, France) with [Alex Bredariol Grilo](https://abgrilo.github.io/) on a quantum complexity analysis of the Uhlmann tranformation problem and its link to zero-knowledge proofs.

 Last semester I worked at the IQC at University of Waterloo Canada, under the supervision of [Samuel Jaques](https://sam-jaques.appspot.com/) on the addressability problem on CSS quantum error correcting codes.